-- S-1 If you computed entire net income using the IBF modification on line 26, you must subtract any expenses of the IBF that were paid to foreign branches of the taxpayer that are included on Schedule F, line 8, that are not included in federal taxable income. - S-2 If your corporation has a safe harbor lease, you must subtract: - Any amount included in federal taxable income solely as a result of an election made under section 168(f)(8) of the IRC (safe harbor lease as it was in effect for agreements entered into prior to 1/1/84).
+- S-1 If you computed entire net income using the IBF modification on line 26, you must subtract any expenses of the IBF that you paid to foreign branches of the taxpayer that are included on Schedule F, line 8, that are not included in federal taxable income. - S-2 If your corporation has a safe harbor lease, you must subtract: - Any amount included in federal taxable income solely as a result of an election made under IRC section 168(f)(8) (safe harbor lease as it was in effect for agreements entered into prior to January 1, 1984). - Any amount you would have excluded from federal taxable income had you not made the election under IRC section 168(f)(8) (safe harbor lease as it was in effect for agreements entered into prior to January 1, 1984).
+For additional information on safe harbor leases, see TSB-M-82(15)C.

-- Any amount you would have excluded from federal taxable income had you not made the election under section 168(f)(8) of the IRC (safe harbor lease as it was in effect for agreements entered into prior to 1/1/84).
-For additional information on safe harbor leases, see TSB-M-82(15)C. - S-3 In the case of a taxpayer that is currently or has previously been subject to section 1453(h), any amount that is included in federal taxable income according to section 593(e)(2) of the IRC, and any amount that is included in federal taxable income according to section 593(g) of the IRC (added to the IRC by P.L.
-104-188). - S-4 You may defer the gain on the sale of qualified emerging technology investments (QETI) that are (1) held for more than 36 months and (2) rolled over into the purchase of a QETI within 365 days.
-Replacement QETI must be purchased within the 365 day period beginning on the date of sale.
+- S-3 In the case of a taxpayer that is currently or has previously been subject to section 1453(h), subtract any amount that is included in federal taxable income according to IRC section 593(e)(2), and any amount that is included in federal taxable income according to IRC section 593(g) (added to the IRC by P.L.
+104-188). - S-4 You may defer the gain on the sale of qualified emerging technology investments (QETI) that are held for more than 36 months and rolled over into the purchase of a QETI within 365 days.
+Replacement QETI must be purchased within the 365-day period beginning on the date of sale.
 Gain is not deferred and must be recognized to the extent that the amount realized on the sale of the original QETI exceeds the cost of replacement QETI.
 The gain deferral applies to any QETI sold on or after March 12, 1998, that meets the holding-period criteria.
-The gain deferred must be added back in the year the replacement QETI is sold.
+Add back the deferred gain in the year the replacement QETI is sold.

 If you elect the gain deferral, deduct from federal taxable income the amount of the gain deferral (to the extent the gain is included in federal taxable income).
-If purchase of the replacement QETI within the 365 day period occurs in the same taxable year as the sale of the original QETI, or in the following taxable year and before the date the corporation's franchise tax return is filed, take the deduction on that return.
-If purchase of the replacement QETI within the 365 day period occurs in the following taxable year and on or after the date the corporation's franchise tax return is filed, you must file an amended return to claim the deduction.
+If purchase of the replacement QETI within the 365-day period occurs in the same taxable year as the sale of the original QETI, or in the following taxable year and before the date the corporation's franchise tax return is filed, take the deduction on that return.
+If purchase of the replacement QETI within the 365-day period occurs in the following taxable year and on or after the date the corporation's franchise tax return is filed, you must file an amended return to claim the deduction.

 A QETI is an investment in the stock of a corporation or an ownership interest in a partnership or limited liability company (LLC) that is a qualified emerging technology company.
 A QETI is also an investment in a partnership or an LLC to the extent that such partnership or LLC invests in qualified emerging technology companies.
-The investment must be acquired by the taxpayer as provided in IRC section 1202(c)(1)(B), or from a person who acquired it pursuant to this section.
+The investment must be acquired by the taxpayer as provided in IRC section 1202(c)(1)(B), or from a person who acquired it under this section.
 IRC section 1202(c)(1)(B) requires the acquisition to be original issue from the company, either directly or through an underwriter, and in exchange for cash, services, or property (but not stock).